 Rabbit farming is an agribusiness with a vast market, especially due to statistics showing that over 1 million tonnes of rabbit meat is consumed yearly around the world.
 Rabbit farming hasn’t just proven to be a great source of income to thousands of people worldwide, but has also been identified as a great source of food for parts of Africa, including Nigeria.

-Rabbit farming has come a long way.
+Rabbit farming in Nigeria has come a long way.
 Since the growing need for meat protein, over the years, the animal protein intake of the average Nigerian is lower than 20 percent of his counterpart in Europe.
 Along with the decline in land availability to raise cattle and other livestock’s, this as make rabbit farming very common in Nigeria.
 It is equally creating wealth to the teeming unemployed youths and rabbit farmers.

 Rabbits have a maturing period of 4-5 months after which they can start reproducing.
 A female rabbit gives birth every 2 months (60 days) to a litter of 6 on average after a gestation period of between 28 and 31 days.
 The litter number may be more in some cases.
 The weaning period (suckling) is 28-31 days after which a farmer should start feeding them on green vegetation’s and pellets.